kubev2v/forklift-must-gather/README.md

 ### Targeted gathering

 To reduce amount of data and time consumed by must-gather, there is a "targeted" version which allows dump only selected resources.
 It is possible specify namespace (NS), plan (PLAN) or virtual machine ID (VM).
+The archive will only contain CRs relevant for selected resources and filtered set of log files.

 Following targeted gathering parameters are supported: